-The mythological and sacred centre of Ireland The Hill of Uisneach in County Westmeath has played a part in just about every significant Irish event; be it political, cultural, religious, mythological and geographical.
-The centre of Ireland in many ways, this enigmatic hill is one of the most sacred and historic sanctuaries in the world.
-Standing at 596ft above sea level, the summit of Uisneach commands extensive panoramic views over the central plain, with no less than 20 counties visible on the horizon.
-The roots of Uisneach lie beyond recorded history but its surviving monuments and relics range in date from the Neolithic, early Bronze Age to the medieval period, indicating human activity spanning some five millennia.
+Standing at 596ft above sea level, the summit of Uisneach commands extensive views with no less than 20 counties visible on the horizon.
+The roots of Uisneach lie beyond recorded history but its surviving monuments and relics range in date from the Neolithic and early Bronze Age to the medieval period, indicating human activity spanning some five millennia.

-In mythology, Uisneach is the resting site of the earth goddess Ériu and the sun god Lugh and as such was regarded as sacred ground.
-Uisneach was seen as a gate to the mythical fifth province, Mide.
-For centuries, the fifth province was accessed at ‘Aill na Mireann’ (the Stone of Divisions) a sacred, fissured and fragmenting limestone boulder on the south west slope of the Hill.
-It is under ‘Aill na Mireann’ that Ériu is resting.
+In Irish mythology, Uisneach is the resting place of the sovereignty goddess Ériu and the god Lugh and was seen as a gateway to the mythical fifth province, Mide.
+For centuries, the fifth province was accessed at ‘Aill na Mireann’ (the Stone of Divisions) a sacred, limestone erratic on the south west flank of the hill.
+It is here that Ériu is said to rest.

-Uisneach became the seat of the High Kings in later years and ancient texts state it became customary for the claimant to the high throne of Ireland to ‘marry’ Ireland’s founder Ériu at a ceremony on Uisneach.
-When Tara later became the seat of the High Kings, Uisneach was still the royal centre of Ireland – the meeting point of the ancient provinces where laws were struck and divisions agreed.
-It was linked to Tara by a ceremonial road, a section of which remains today.
-Noted Irish figures such as the legendary warrior Fionn Mac Cumhaill visited the Hill and a well was named in his honour.
-It was in the fifth century that Uisneach was visited by Saint Patrick, intent on establishing a church on this most sacred of sites.
+Uisneach became the seat of the High Kings in later years and ancient texts state it became customary for the claimant to the high throne of Ireland to ‘marry’ Ireland’s goddess Ériu at a ceremony on Uisneach.
+When another royal site, the Hill of Tara, later became the seat of the High Kings, Uisneach was still where laws were struck and divisions agreed.
+It was linked to the Hill of Tara by a ceremonial road, a section of which remains today.